gryffindor-guy/Prioritize-vaccine-delivery-using-AI-ML/README.md

 Train the data on multiple clustering models (K-means, Hierarchical clustering) with hyper parameters.

 :arrow_right: Evaluate ranking algorithm :
-Evaluate a ranking algorithm to identify prioritization metrics.
+Evaluate a ranking algorithm to prioritize the clusters(locations).
+This includes several attributes, as clearly mentioned in solution approach above for prioritizing

 :arrow_right: Prediction :
-Supply the vaccine in the area, which was clustered with the more of covid cases, frontline health workers, doctors, people over 50 years of age and people with co-morbidities
+Supply the vaccine in the area, which was clustered with the more of covid cases, frontline health workers, doctors, people over 50 years of age and people with co-morbidities (by considering various discussed attributes)

-### **Currently under feature engineering process, we will soon continue the further clustering and prediction processes**
+:arrow_right: UI Integration :

 ### Technology and tools: